ibm-cloud-docs/hs-crypto/settings-dual-auth.md

 {:important: .important}
 {:preview: .preview}

-# Managing dual authorization for your service instance
+# Managing dual authorization of your service instance
 {: #manage-dual-auth}

 After you set up your {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}}
 instance, you can manage dual authorization by using the key management API.
 {: shortdesc}

-## Managing dual authorization settings
-{: #manage-dual-auth-instance-policy}

 Dual authorization for {{site.data.keyword.hscrypto}} instances is an extra policy that helps to prevent accidental or malicious deletion of keys.
 When you enable this policy at the instance level,